seanyujc/ng-bases/README.md

 # ng-bases
-A base libs for angular 1
+A base libs for angular 1.
+Used to develop H5 single page webapp in wechat.

 ### Requirement
 Remote data format from API server: